vuphamis/telegram_ASNS/content/2-hands-on_/2.3-setup_amazon_lambda/_index.md

 6. In **Choose a layer** section:

 	* Choose **Custom layers** in Layer source
-	* Choose <name of created slayer\>  in last step, and choose version.
+	* Choose <name of created layer\>  in last step, and choose version.
 	* Then click **Add** button.

 	![](/images/Lambda_Add_Layer_1.png?width=90pc)